ocaml/ocaml.org/data/tutorials/getting-started/gs_00_install_OCaml.md

 $ apt install opam
 ```

-If you are installing in Archlinux:
+If you are installing in Arch Linux:
 ```shell
 $ pacman -S opam
 ```